littlerobots/version-catalog-update-plugin/README.md

 ### Interactive mode
 Updating all dependencies at once is without testing is generally not recommended.
-When using a version control system, changes to the version catalog can be rolled back by comparing diff, but for large updates this may be inconvenient.
+When using a version control system, changes to the version catalog can be rolled back by comparing a diff, but for large updates this may be inconvenient.
 In these cases, interactive mode might help.

 When running `./gradlew versionCatalogUpdate --interactive` the `libs.versions.toml` file will not be directly be updated, in stead a `libs.versions.updates.toml` file will be created containing the entries that would be updated and any pinned entries